 - 1. The home Member State shall require every institution to have at all times sufficient and appropriate assets to cover the technical provisions in respect of the total range of pension schemes operated. - 2.
 The home Member State may allow an institution, for a limited period of time, to have insufficient assets to cover the technical provisions.
 In this case the competent authorities shall require the institution to adopt a concrete and realisable recovery plan in order to ensure that the requirements of paragraph 1 are met again.
 The plan shall be subject to the following conditions: - (a) the institution shall set up a concrete and realisable plan to re-establish the required amount of assets to cover fully the technical provisions in due time.
-The plan shall be made available to members or, where applicable, to their representatives and/or shall be subject to approval by the competent authorities of the home Member State; - (b) in drawing up the plan, account shall be taken of the specific situation of the institution, in particular the asset/liability structure, risk profile, liquidity plan, the age profile of the members entitled to receive retirement benefits, start-up schemes and schemes changing from non-funding or partial funding to full funding;

-- (c) in the event of termination of a pension scheme during the period referred to in the first sentence of this paragraph, the institution shall inform the competent authorities of the home Member State.
+The plan shall be made available to members or, where applicable, to their representatives and/or shall be subject to approval by the competent authorities of the home Member State; - (b) in drawing up the plan, account shall be taken of the specific situation of the institution, in particular the asset/liability structure, risk profile, liquidity plan, the age profile of the members entitled to receive retirement benefits, start-up schemes and schemes changing from non-funding or partial funding to full funding; - (c) in the event of termination of a pension scheme during the period referred to in the first sentence of this paragraph, the institution shall inform the competent authorities of the home Member State.
 The institution shall establish a procedure in order to transfer the assets and the corresponding liabilities to another financial institution or a similar body.
 This procedure shall be disclosed to the competent authorities of the home Member State and a general outline of the procedure shall be made available to members or, where applicable, to their representatives in accordance with the principle of confidentiality. - 3.
-In event of At the start of every new cross-border activity as referred to in Article 12, the technical provisions shall be fully funded in respect of the total range of pension scheme operated.
-If these conditions are not met, maintained in the normal course of cross-border activity, the institution shall adopt a recovery plan, as referred to in paragraph 2, which shall also be disclosed to the competent authorities authority of the host home Member State shall intervene in accordance with Article 62(4).
+In the event of cross-border activity as referred to in Article 12, the technical provisions shall at all times be fully funded in respect of the total range of pension scheme operated.
+If these conditions are not met, the competent authorities of the home Member State shall intervene in accordance with Article 62(4).
 To comply with this requirement the home Member State may require ring-fencing of the assets and liabilities.